pletelli/spotify-downloader/README.md

                         load songs from user's playlist into
                         <playlist_name>.txt (default: None)
-  -m, --manual          choose the song to download manually (default: False) -nm, --no-metadata    do not embed metadata in songs (default: False) -a, --avconv          Use avconv for conversion otherwise set defaults to
+  -m, --manual          choose the song to download manually (default: False) -nm, --no-metadata    do not embed metadata in songs (default: True) -nfs, --no-file-storage    do not store metadata of songs in a file (default: False) -a, --avconv          Use avconv for conversion otherwise set defaults to
                         ffmpeg (default: False)
   -f FOLDER, --folder FOLDER